clegaspi/saml_reader/README.md

   "audience": "Audience URL here",
   "encryption": "Must be 'SHA1' or 'SHA256'",
   "domains": ["foo.com", "bar.net", "mydomain.com"],
-  "role_mapping_expected": "Y",
-  "memberOf": ["Test Group Name"]
+  "role_mapping_expected": "Must be 'Y' or 'N'", "memberOf": ["Test Group Name"]
 }
 ```

+Note that `domains` and `memberOf` must be lists.
 Any value can be omitted or substituted with `null` to be ignored.
 An empty string (`""`) or empty list (`[]`) will be interpreted as an invalid value.

 ## Reporting issues